DreamingElectricSheep/Dynamical-billards-simulation/README.md

-# Chaos theory Dynamical billards simulation
+# Chaos theory: Dynamical billards simulation
-My code and data for my physics EE- a course component of the IBDP
+My code and data for my Physics EE; IBDP

 Research question: How does changing the curvature of the sides of an elastic billiards area affect the chaotic trajectory of the billiard balls over a period of time?